Read our entire Blogging 101 series beginning HERE.

 Your awesome site needs a home.
 It needs a place to live and for people to take care of it for you, so you don’t get hacked (like we did).
 You need somewhere that has great customer service in case things go wonky, which sometimes they do.
 There are many, many of options out there, but for someone who is just starting a blog, we’d strongly recommend beginning with Bluehost.

 Why do we recommend Bluehost?
 Well, if you’re just starting a site, you honestly don’t need a huge hosting plan.
 You need something that is easy to set up and use, has good customer service and that’s not very expensive to begin with.
-Bluehost is only $3.95 a month.
+Bluehost is only $3.95 a month BUT, if you sign up through us, we can get that discounted to $2.95!
 Now, keep in mind, you do have to pay for 36 months worth.
 But if you decide blogging just isn’t your thing, you can get your money back!
 If your site does take off (and we hope it does!), they have hosting plans that you can move up to so your site doesn’t slow down.

 Because we think Bluehost is the best place for you to start, the tutorial from here on out will be how to set up your hosting with them.